rydesun/qtile-config/README.md

 sudo pacman -S --needed upower
 ```

-As for icons, you need nerd font or at least one font
+As for icon font, you need nerd font or at least one font
 that has been patched

 ```bash